Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Threats to Validity

 \textbf{Representativeness of Studied Subjects.} The first threat to our study is about the representativeness and generalizability of the observations on our study subjects.
 To mitigate this threat, we followed existing work to investigate code translation across six PLs.
 These include Python, C++, Java, and JavaScript, which are widely adopted in daily development and studied in existing works \cite{tiobeindex,transcoder-ct, ase23ctstudysjtu, fse24llmtranslation}, as well as the emerging Go and Rust \cite{icse24translationllmsurvey, icse25intertrans}.
 Our study results are expected to guide the adoption of pseudocode-based translation for these popular PLs.

-We constructed translation tasks based on LeetCode problems in LiveCodeBench \cite{livecodebench}.
-LeetCode problems are widely used in code translation studies \cite{oopslatranspilation,avataracl} and benchmark of LLMs' coding ability \cite{qwen25techreport,dpsv3techreport,livecodebench} since they provide adequate test cases to evaluate candidate solutions and have easy-to-collect multilingual solution programs.
-In addition, these tasks require common engineering and algorithm implementations useful in daily development.
+We constructed translation tasks based on various LeetCode problems in LiveCodeBench \cite{livecodebench}.
+LeetCode problems are widely used in code translation studies \cite{oopslatranspilation,avataracl} and benchmarking LLMs' coding ability \cite{qwen25techreport,dpsv3techreport,livecodebench} since they provide high-quality tests to evaluate candidate solutions and provide easy access to collect multilingual programs.
+Also, they require common engineering and algorithm implementations useful in daily development.
 Thus, we consider the study results on their solution programs should be meaningful and generalizable to practical development code.

-We used five LLMs deployable on our machine as the code translator.
-These include both general LLMs and coder LLMs, and both closed-source and open-source LLMs from four families.
-They rank a varying range (from Top-10 to 68) on the famous BigCodeBench \cite{bigcodebench}.
-Also, the training data for these LLMs has a cutoff date with relatively little overlap with the timeline of LeetCode problems.
-Thus, we consider the results learned with these LLMs should be representable and reliable.
+We used five LLMs deployable on our machine as the code translator, including both general and coding LLMs, and both closed-source and open-source LLMs from four families.
+They rank a varying range (from Top-10 to 68 according to the record on Oct 1, 2025) on the famous BigCodeBench \cite{bigcodebench}.
+Also, the training data for these LLMs has a cutoff date with relatively little overlap with the timeline of the LeetCode problems to construct translation tasks.
+Therefore, we consider the results learned with these LLMs should be representable and reliable.

-\textbf{Data Contamination.} A potential threat to our study result is the subject to the data contamination issue, where LLMs perform well because they have learned the ground truth during training rather than pseudocode-based translation strategies.
-Although our translation tasks based on LiveCodeBench are much newer than the subjects in the conventional code translation benchmarks as introduced in \Cref{subsec:plandtranstasks}, there is still some overlap between the timeline of LiveCodeBench problems and the studied LLMs' training data.
-To further verify the cause of the observed performance improvement, we re-evaluate LLMs on the solution programs of a clean subset of 114 LeetCode problems released after the latest knowledge cutoff of the studied LLMs, i.e., June 1, 2024.
-As shown in \Cref{table: threat-contamination}, the performance improvement of different strategies is generally consistent with that observed on all 323 tasks.
-Thus, we consider the observation based on the complete set is meaningful and provides more statistically meaningful observations with more subjects.
+\textbf{Data Contamination.} A potential threat to our study result is the subject to the data contamination issue, where LLMs perform well because they have learned the ground truth during training, rather than pseudocode-based translation strategies.
+Although our translation tasks built upon LiveCodeBench are much newer than the subjects in the conventional code translation benchmarks as introduced in \Cref{subsec:plandtranstasks}, there is still some overlap between the timeline of LiveCodeBench problems and the studied LLMs' training data.
+To further verify the cause of the observed performance improvement, we re-evaluate LLMs on the solution programs of a clean subset of 114 problems released after the latest knowledge cutoff of the studied LLMs, i.e., June 1, 2024.
+As shown in \Cref{table: threat-contamination}, the performance improvement of different strategies is generally consistent with that observed on all 323 problems.
+Therefore, we consider the observation based on the complete set to be meaningful and provide more statistically meaningful observations with more subjects.